Click here to print this resource provider listing

 The idea of Hopeful Hearts began when Pastor Brad Lauster of Indiana's Grace United Methodist Church presented Diane and Dennis Giever with a $100-bill and challenged them with a Kingdom Assignment: to go out into the community and do something good.
 The Gievers considered a time in their recent past when their family and community friends had difficulty knowing how to help teenagers who were grieving the suicide deaths of two teenage boys.
 Having heard of the Highmark Caring Place of Pittsburgh, a small number of people toured the Caring Place and learned about its effective program of peer support for children and their families.
 Fortunately, Highmark Caring Place offered to work with a steering committee to aid in the planning for such a program in our area, and encouraged the group to submit a grant to the Highmark Foundation for funding.
 In December of 2008, Hopeful Hearts received a substantial 2-year grant through Highmark Healthy High 5.
 In early 2009, Janine Petro, executive director and Diane Giever, administrative assistant were hired.
 In February, Hopeful Hearts' first group of volunteers was trained.
 In May, the group contracted for clinical services with Dr. Nadene L'Amoreaux and began serving grieving children and families of Indiana County, eastern Armstrong and Westmoreland Counties, and southern Jefferson County.
 Hopeful Hearts currently has approximately 25 active volunteers who have a heart for companioning children and their families through their grief journeys.
 Hopeful Hearts will be entering it's twelfth year of supporting children and families within the region through small group, peer support, which is offered at no cost to the families.
 Currently Laura McLaine is Program Coordinator, and Janice Starry is Bereavement Specialist.
 Hopeful Hearts is relying upon community financial support to continue and enhance its support of children and families who are grieving the death of someone close to them.

-Small grants received from groups such as Kiwanis, Rotary and Quota, as well as grants from foundations such as Indiana County Endowment Fund of The Pittsburgh Foundation, the Walmart Foundation, Old Joe Club Charities, Inc., and the United Way of Indiana County.
+Small grants received from groups such as Kiwanis, Rotary and Quota, as well as grants from foundations such as Indiana County Endowment Fund of The Pittsburgh Foundation, Community Foundation for the Alleghenies, the Walmart Foundation, Old Joe Club Charities, Inc., and the United Way of Indiana County.
 Donations also received from the Indiana Area High School Key Club, Delaney Subaru Share the Love Event, and individuals in the local communities.

 hopefulheartspa.org - Local office